DenysHorshcov/DenysHorshcov/README.md

 I'm a young data scientist passionate about machine learning and everything related to it.
 I currently study at [Taras Shevchenko National University of Kyiv, majoring in computer science.](https://csc.knu.ua/uk/) 🧑🏼‍🎓

-I’ve explored Game Dev, Web and Mobile Dev but Data science is what I love the most💓
+Since my teenage years, I have been studying Game Dev, Web and Mobile Dev, but what I like most is Data Science.💓

 ## 🌱  I’m currently learning